-It was a college class that first convinced Peter Steward* that “God’s heart is for the people who are least reached.”
+It was a college class that first convinced Steward* that “God’s heart is for the people who are least reached.”

 But in the country Steward wanted to reach, evangelism is illegal and Christians cannot worship freely.
 Which means that the country is closed to traditional missionaries.
 In order to have a lasting impact, foreigners must have a legitimate purpose for a long-term visa.

-Opening a Closed Door
+Opening Closed Doors

 For Steward, the answer came in the form of business.